Raqs-e-Bismil: Plot

-Musa's father and Isa spots Musa with Laila and from there Isa gets very keen on finding out who that women was when Musa shot the three assailants.
-He goes to the three men's bodies were discovered and realises this is the same location Sakina asked him to drop saying that this is her friends out that very day.
+Musa's father and Isa spots Musa with Laila and from there, Isa gets very keen on finding out who that woman is when Musa shoots the three assailants.
+He goes to the three men's bodies that were discovered and realises this is the same location Sakina asked him to drop saying that this is her friends out that very day.
 He also sees Kamran there and becomes angry at Sakina.
 He confronts her and she admits her sin.
 Isa becomes very disturbed and starts behaving very coldly with Sakina.
 Isa takes Sakina with him to that location telling Kamraan to come or else he'll be dead real soon.
 Isa traps them and points a gun at them.
 Musa arrives and Isa stops himself and leaves Sakina to make a final choice on whom she'll continue her life with, who chooses Isa.

-Meanwhile, Laila, whose husband wants her dead, plans a deadly attack at her thinking that all the blame will go on musa and he has previously been a criminal.
-Laila is hit on at night and she is severely injured and taken to the emergency.
-Musa finds out about the man who attacked her and gets him to admit to the police that it was laila's husband and both are arrested.
+Meanwhile, Laila, whose husband wants her dead, plans a deadly attack on her thinking that all the blame will go on Musa as he has previously been a criminal.
+Laila is hit at night and she is severely injured and taken to the emergency.
+Musa finds out about the man who attacked her and gets him to admit to the police that it was Laila's husband and both are arrested.
 Laila thanks Musa and there asks him why someone so soft-spoken and religious has committed crimes, is never seen with his family and hasn't married yet.
 Musa tells her about Zohra.

 Laila secretly calls Shereyar telling him to divorce Zohra so she and Musa and can be together and she will pay him as much as he desires.
 Zohra goes to meet Musa and there she confesses her love for him, but says that she doesn't deserve him and now its impossible for them to be together.
 Musa doesn't care and thanks her and Allah that all his suffering was worth it as Zohra has now said what he wanted to hear since the moment he saw her.

 Shahryar is visited by her brother-in-law (of his first wife) who warns him to divorce Zohra or divorce their sister.
 On doing this he will not get any share in their property nor be allowed to meet his children.
 Shahryar thinks he will get money from Laila as well as her brother-in-law.
 He divorces Zohra and throws her out of the house.
 When Zohra leaves, having Musa in her mind, she is hit by a car and gets a head injury.
 The twist is that Zohra is hit by one of the men of Laila's husband who knows that she is Shereyaar's wife and thinks that Shereyar will give him sums of money after finding out that he took care of his wife.
 He takes her home where his wife takes care of Zohra.